 The future of a baby born with brain injuries depends on early detection and proper treatment.
 Rehabilitation and special education can help some children move on to live a normal, independent life.
 Others will require lifelong, 24-hour supervision and care, either at home or in an institution.

-If you’ve had a difficult childbirth that resulted in brain damage to your child, you need to speak to a Colorado medical injury lawyer immediately.
+If you have had a difficult childbirth that resulted in brain damage to your child, you need to speak to a Colorado medical injury lawyer immediately.
 Call Burg Simpson today at 303-792-5595.

 There are a number of different situations – and medical mistakes – that can lead to a brain injury during childbirth.
 In most cases, one or more of the three following elements are involved: